Print this Page

 Introduction.

-This article shows a way to install Arch Linux on our server with software RAID (Redundant Array of Independent Disks).
+This article shows a way to install Slackware Linux on our server with software RAID (Redundant Array of Independent Disks).
 We will use RAID level 1, mirroring.
 RAID 1 is the only RAID level that can be used on the boot partition, because bootloaders (which read the boot partition) do not understand RAID, but a RAID 1 partition can be read like a normal partition.
 RAID 1 doesn’t protect your data, it will only protect you against a failing hard disk.
-It is assumed that you have some experience installing Arch Linux.
-It is also a good plan to connect the new server to the Internet which can even be done without any router or firewall because Arch doesn’t open any ports until you do that.
+It is assumed that you have some experience installing Slackware Linux.

 In this article the hard disks are 640 GB each, a normal size in the year that I created this server.
-There will be four partitions, two 10 GB partitions for two operating system versions, one swap and one large partition for data storage.
-While Arch doesn’t need a second partition to try OS upgraded on, I choose to have a spare OS partition just in case.
+There will be three partitions, one 25 GB partition for the operating system, one swap and one large partition for data storage.
 The partition layout will look like this:

 The steps to do the installation are: